Arm exponent for the Gaussian free field on metric graphs in intermediate dimensions: Critical one-arm probability

-We now choose the parameters $\delta$, $\rho$ and $\ell$ so that they satisfy the assumptions of Proposition~\ref{P:N-bad}, and that the second line of \eqref{eq:pf-Th1-3} is small.
-For $\gamma \in (0,1)$ to be specified in a moment, let
+We now choose the parameters $\delta $, $\rho $, and $\ell $ so that they satisfy the assumptions of Proposition~\ref{P:N-bad} and that the second line of \eqref{eq:pf-Th1-3} is small.
+For $\gamma \in (0,1)$ to be specified in a moment and for any $L>e^{4}$, let

-Observe that $\gamma \log (1/\gamma) \to 0$ as $\gamma \to 0$.
-Choosing $\gamma$ small enough one can thus ensure that $\rho \log(1/\rho) \leq \Cr{C:N-bad-6} \delta \log (L)^{-\btwo}$ for all $L \geq C$, and hence by our choice of $\delta$ and $\ell$, the assumptions of Proposition~\ref{P:N-bad} are satisfied upon possibly further increasing $L$.
-In particular, \eqref{eq:pf-Th1-3} is in force and, possibly reducing the value of $\gamma$ even further so that $\frac{\Cr{C:N-bad-2}\Cr{C:N-bad-1}}{\gamma}>\alpha+\frac{\nu}{2}$, the second term in brackets in the second line of \eqref{eq:pf-Th1-3} is $O(L^{-\nu/2-\eps})$ for some $\eps>0$ as $L \to \infty$.
-In view of \eqref{eq:def_eta}, \eqref{eq:pf-Th1-3} and \eqref{eq:pf-Th1-params}, this means that the term $ \eta^{-1/2} $ dominates, and one obtains from \eqref{eq:def_eta}, noting further that $\delta\log(L)^{-\btwo}\geq \log(1+\rho\ell)^{-\bone}$ if and only if $\nu= 1$, that for all $L \geq C$,
+Observe that $\gamma \log (1/\gamma ) \to 0$ as $\gamma \to 0$.
+Choosing $\gamma $ small enough, one can thus ensure that $\rho \log (1/\rho ) \leq \Cr{C:N-bad-6} \delta (\log L)^{-b_{2}}$ for all $L \geq C$, and hence by our choice of $\delta $ and $\ell $, the assumptions of Proposition~\ref{P:N-bad} are satisfied upon possibly further increasing $L$.
+In particular, \eqref{eq:pf-Th1-3} is in force and, possibly reducing the value of $\gamma $ even further so that $\frac{\Cr{C:N-bad-2}\Cr{C:N-bad-1}}{\gamma}>\alpha +\frac{\nu}{2}$, the second term in brackets in the second line of \eqref{eq:pf-Th1-3} is $O(L^{-\nu /2-\varepsilon })$ for some $\varepsilon >0$ as $L \to \infty $.
+In view of \eqref{eq:def_eta}, \eqref{eq:pf-Th1-3}, and \eqref{eq:pf-Th1-params}, this means that the term $ \eta ^{-1/2} $ dominates, and one obtains from \eqref{eq:def_eta}, noting further that $\delta (\log L)^{-b_{2}}\geq (\log (1+\rho \ell ))^{-b_{1}}$ if and only if $\nu = 1$, that for all $L \geq C$,